Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 • Embracing forgiveness leads to ending conflict.

-Children are a heritage of the Lord, and the fruit of there of a reward.
+Children are a heritage of the Lord, and the fruit of there of reward.
 Psalm 127:3

 And whatsoever ye do, do it with all your heart.
 1 Cor. xvi.
 14

-• Parents can successfully be able to go through tough co-parenting realities through acting with love.
+• Parents can successfully be able to go through tough co-parenting realities by acting with love.

 The Psychological Effects of Toxic Co-Parenting on Children

-Not only the parents are impacted by toxic co-parenting; it can also cause them long-term mental effects.
-Children have a feeling of being torn between their parents and this causes greater anxiety and emotional stress.
-Constant frequentation of conflict and manipulation may lead to self-esteem problems, trust, and relationship to other people at another time the victim or survivor is a grown-up.
+Not only are the parents impacted by toxic co-parenting quotes, but it can also cause them long-term mental effects.
+Children have a feeling of being torn between their parents, and this causes greater anxiety and emotional stress.
+Constant frequentation of conflict and manipulation may lead to self-esteem problems, trust issues, and relationships with other people.
+At another time, the victim or survivor is a grown-up.

 Signs Your Child is Affected by Toxic Co-Parenting